mermaidpurse/wrapsher/docs/internals.md

 [`postamble.sh`](../lib/wrapsher/postamble.sh) code snippets included every compiled Wrapsher program.

-Most functions that "return" values actually set a variable whose name you pass to the function.
+Functions in the preamble that "return" values do so either by setting a well-known global variable (e.g., `_wsh_typeof` sets `_wsh_type`) or by setting a variable whose name is passed into the function; the latter by convention are named <code>_wsh_<i>something</i>_into</code>.

 Wrapsher convention is to use `_wshi`, `_wshj` as temporary variables whose value you use right after setting it.
-Don't proliferate shell variables.
+It's a goal not to proliferate shell variables overmuch.

 ### <code>_wsh_get_local <i>wrapsher_varname</i> <i>shell_variable</i></code>